3 min read

 Touchscreens were a fizzer.
 The biggest slump in PC sales coincided with the mainstream arrival of touchscreens.

 The problem is with Windows PCs.
 Apple sales have grown while Windows computer sales show double digit declines.
+HP attempted to reach new markets with the HP Stream 11, which is a Windows laptop for under NZ$400.
+If anything it underlines the commodity nature of the Windows laptop sector.

 One bright spot is advanced hybrid portables like Microsoft’s Surface Pro and the Huawei Matebook introduced last week.
-Their sales are growing at around 20 percent albeit off of a small base.
+Their sales are growing at around 20 percent albeit off a small base.

 Hybrid sales may be growing, but they aren’t winning new hearts fast enough to plug the gaps elsewhere in the PC business.